Navigation

 Second, the professional fees charged by lawyers are often reasonable compared with those of many registered immigration consultants.

-To become a lawyer in Canada, a person must complete extensive training including a three or four-year university law degree, plus a year of bar school, plus an accredited practical training program (articling) for another six months to a year.
+Third, consider professional qualifications.
+To become a registered immigration consultant, a person must take some 180 hours of courses, pass an exam, maintain annual training, and adhere to a code of conduct.
+To become a lawyer in Canada (also sometimes known as an attorney, barrister or solicitor), a person must complete extensive training including a three or four-year university law degree, plus an additional year of bar school, plus an accredited practical training program (articling) for another six months to a year.
 Then after qualifying to practice law, lawyers must follow strict ethical codes and professional secrecy, take regular legal training, and maintain liability insurance.

 Choosing a lawyer